Thursday Transactions | Federal News Network

 |Major League Baseball

+MLB — Announced Chicago White Sox OF dropped his appeal and will serve a one-game suspension for aggressive actions and inciting a benches-clearing incident on April 15.

-CHICAGO WHITE SOX — Activated OF Luis Robert from IL.
+CHICAGO WHITE SOX — Activated OF Luis Robert from 10-day IL.
 Placed LHP Garrett Crochet on the 10-day IL, retroactive to April 26.
 Recalled INF Danny Mendick from alternate training site.
+Activated OF Adam Eaton.

 CLEVELAND INDIANS — Optioned LHP Logan Allen to alternate training site.